ashleylozz02/JavascriptWeek2/README.md

 # JavascriptWeek2
-he exercises below are to be done during and following your viewing of the resources.
+the exercises below are to be done during and following your viewing of the resources.
 Please push your completed project to a repository on Github.
 Provide the link to your repo.
 Each activity should be appropriately labeled in its own folder.